-I’ve had my set of challenges throughout the years learning how to dress in a way that is flattering not only for a large bust, but also wide hips and not-so-skinny legs.
-Also, if you’re like me, you are not only curvy, but tall, which can bring about a whole new level of difficulty when getting dressed.
-I originally wrote this as a guest post in XO Kerry’s Stylish Mama series, but also wanted to publish here to share some tips that I’ve learned over the years on dressing your curves.
+I’ve had my set of challenges throughout the years learning how to dress in a way that is flattering for my body type.
+Not only do I have to consider my large bust, but also wide hips and not-so-skinny legs.
+If you’re like me, you are also tall, which can bring about a whole new level of difficulty when getting dressed.
+I originally wrote this as a guest post in XO Kerry’s Stylish Mama series, but also wanted to publish here to share some style tips for tall and curvy girls that I’ve learned over the years on dressing your curves.

 3. Opt for long length denim – Old Navy and Gap are my absolute go-to brands when it comes to buying jeans.
 They are very reasonably priced and are usually on sale.
-I have found that their tall length is perfect for me, and I love that they also offer curvy styles.
+I have found that their tall length is perfect for me!
+Also, I love that they also offer curvy styles.
 I find that a dark wash is typically the most flattering and makes my legs look a lot slimmer than when I wear a lighter wash.

 4. Patterns are your new best friend – A lot of times when a woman has a large bust or is curvy, she tends to stray away from bold prints and patterns.
 I think the fear is that it will draw too much attention.
 I feel like a great pattern can help draw attention away from any one particular body part.
 It creates visual interest, and allows you to not have to worry about piling on the accessories!